Technologicat/mcpyrate/quasiquotes.md

 lightly dressed up AST, like Lisps do.

-## Differences to `macropy`
+### Differences to `macropy`

+#### In usage

+By default, in `mcpyrate`, macros in quasiquoted code are not expanded when the quasiquote itself expands.

+In `mcpyrate`, all quote and unquote operators have single-character names by default: `q`, `u`, `n`, `a`, `s`, `h`.
+Of these, `q` and `u` are as in `macropy`, the operator `n` corresponds to `name`, `a` to `ast_literal`, and `s` to `ast_list`.

+In `mcpyrate`, there is **just one *quote* operator**, `q[]`, although just like in `macropy`, there are several different *unquote* operators, depending on what you want to do.
+In `mcpyrate`, there is no `unhygienic`, because there is no separate `hq`.

+For [macro hygiene](https://en.wikipedia.org/wiki/Hygienic_macro), we provide a **hygienic unquote** operator, `h[]`.
+So instead of implicitly hygienifying all `Name` nodes inside a `hq[]` like `macropy` does, `mcpyrate` instead expects the user to use the regular `q[]`, and explicitly say which subexpressions to hygienify, by unquoting each of those separately with `h[]`.
+The hygienic unquote operator captures expressions by snapshotting a value; it does not care about names, except for human-readable output.

+In `mcpyrate`, also macro names can be captured hygienically.

+In `mcpyrate`, there is no `expose_unhygienic`, and no names are reserved for the macro system.
+(You can call a variable `ast` if you want, and it won't shadow anything important.)

+The `expose_unhygienic` mechanism is not needed, because in `mcpyrate`, each macro-import is transformed into a regular import of the module the macros are imported from.
+So the macros can refer to anything in the top-level namespace of their module as attributes of that module object.
+(As usual in Python, this includes any imports.
+For example, `mcpyrate.quotes` refers to the stdlib `ast` module in the macro expansions as `mcpyrate.quotes.ast` for this reason.)

+In `mcpyrate`, the `n[]` operator is a wrapper for `ast.parse`, so it will lift any source code that represents an expression, not only lexical variable references.

+#### In implementation

-Our implementation of the quasiquote system closely follows the impressive, pioneering work that originally appeared in `macropy`.
+We have closely followed the impressive, pioneering approach that originally appeared in `macropy`.
 That source code, itself quite short, is full of creative ingenuity, although at places could be written more clearly, due to the first-generation nature of the system.

-Since `mcpyrate` is a third-generation system, we have actively attempted to make the best of lessons learned, to make the implementation as short and simple as reasonably possible.
-We have liberally changed function and class names where this makes the code easier to understand.
+Since `mcpyrate` is a third-generation macro expander (and second-generation in quasiquote support), we have actively attempted to make the best of lessons learned, to make the implementation as readable as reasonably possible.
+We have liberally changed function and class names, and refactored things where this makes the code easier to understand.

 Our `h` operator is both simpler and more general than `macropy`'s `hq[]`.
 By using uuids in the lookup keys, we avoid the whole-file lexical scan.